ZeinabBa/Comparison-Persistent-Storage/README.md

 - Creating your own cluster with any number of nodes (lower limit is recommended to be 10)

-- By creating each node, one SC will be automatically deployed on that node
+- In Distributed Design, by creating each node, one SC and one RDS will be automatically deployed on that node.
+The size of the RDS is determined based on the total number of Applications in the cluster

 - Deploying any type and number of applications with the upper limit of node's capacities currently existing the cluster as per defined earlier

-- By creating a cluster of nodes and applications, one RDS will be created on each node.
-The size of the RDS is determined based on the total number of Applications in the cluster